 - Organic produce

 - Take a boat tour on Williche, the only commercial vessel operating in the area.
-You won't see any other tourists but you will see rugged landscapes, local fishermen at work and (hopefully) wildlife such as sea lions, dolphins, penguins and whales (Dec-May)
+You won't see any other tourists but you will see rugged landscapes, local fishermen at work and (hopefully) wildlife such as sea lions, Peale's Dolphins and penguins

 - The boat also offers visits to the area's tiny islets where hauntingly beautiful UNESCO-listed churches have cemeteries designed to be exact replicas of their villages